marcojob/people_guidance/README.md

         output) and publishes data on the "example_module:spam" channel.
 The channel size is limited by the integer (10) after the output name, to avoid buffer overflows.
 This number should be fairly small for streams of large objects (i.e. a pointcloud) and can be larger for small objects (i.e. a single float).
 All Queues are FiFo.

+        The init function should be as lightweight as possible as these are run sequentially for all models in the main process.
+The
+        self.start method is called in an extra process for each module.
+Costly initializations should therefore be made in self.start and not in self.init.
         """
     def start(self):
         while True: